-The associate in arts degree in Liberal Studies with a focus in Political Science is designed to provide a foundation of study that prepares students to transfer to four-year colleges and universities.
+The associate in arts degree in Liberal Studies with a focus in Political Science is designed to prepare students to transfer to four-year colleges and universities.
 The curriculum is built on a foundation of general education classes, supplemented with history and government courses, other social sciences, and introductory foreign language study.
 This concentration is excellent preparation for a major in political science at the baccalaureate level which could lead to careers in law, teaching, government, public relations, and many other areas.